TEALSK12/apcsa-public/curriculum/Unit3/Lesson-3XX.md

 Have your end-user try a working version of your program.
 Note their suggestions, comments and feedback.
 Indicate any changes that you made to the program, based on the user’s feedback.

 ---
-CHECKPOINT 2
+*CHECKPOINT 2*

-SUBMIT THE CURRENT VERSION OF YOUR PROGAM TO YOUR TEACHER, AS WELL AS YOUR TEST PLAN AND FEEDBACK FROM THE END-USER
+<b> SUBMIT THE CURRENT VERSION OF YOUR PROGAM TO YOUR TEACHER, AS WELL AS YOUR TEST PLAN AND FEEDBACK FROM THE END-USER </b>

 ---